manybabies/manybabies.github.io/MB6.md

 * [Elizabeth Simpson](https://people.miami.edu/profile/simpsone@miami.edu/), *University of Miami, USA* [[email]](mailto:elizabethannsimpson@gmail.com)
 * [Virginia Slaughter](https://psychology.uq.edu.au/profile/2215/virginia-slaughter), *University of Queensland, Australia* [[email]](mailto:vps@psy.uq.edu.au)

+***
 ### Status
 Initial planning discussions; formation of leadership team

+***
 ### Links
 * **Listserv**: [subscribe here](https://mailman.stanford.edu/mailman/listinfo/manybabies6).

+***
 ### Contribute
 We encourage everyone who is interested in the project to join the listserv using the link above.
+You can also email one or more of the project leads to indicate your interest.

 Please note that access to infants/infant lab is **not** a prerequisite.